DiogoGomes14/LPOO_1/README.md

 # LPOO_1

-This is a school project for LPOO from students of FEUP.
+This is a school project by students at FEUP for the course LPOO.